hekras/clockapp/README.md

 ### Start the server:
 ```
-   cd to the folder where clockapp.jar
+   cd to the folder where clockapp.jar is copied to
    java -jar clockapp.jar (in cmd or terminal)
 ```